SAS Tactical Survival Bow Review

 If you designed a bow after a Gen 1 Glock, it would look and feel like this bow.
 It’s ugly and no two ways about it.
 The handle portion is square and can become uncomfortable to hold, especially with repetitive shooting.

-Though I listed it under a pro, the price is also a con.
+Though I listed it under a pro, the price is also a con if you’re looking for a daily shooter.
 It just doesn’t seem right to pay $200.00 for this bow when there are plenty of good options for bows that cost far less and function much better.
-But none of those bows does what this one will.
+Then again, you’re not looking for a traditional bow when you buy this.

 If you spend a lot of time in the woods and want something to provide you a hunting option that can be carried easily and function adequate, this is the bow to look at.
 The SAS Tactical Survival Bow is not a good bow, but it is an acceptable bow.
 It may also be the only bow you have on you when you need it.
 It is a kit all by itself.
 In that respect, this bow does well.